 Many corporations are taking advantage of microlearning to train their employees and, in the same sweep, boost revenue.
 Pandora, for example, had a lot of difficulty trying to find economically viable and efficient ways to train their worldwide workforce and found their run-of-the-mill eLearning module to be too static.
 The EdApp microlearning module helped make their completion rates soar from 15 per cent to nearly 90 per cent, while also engaging employees with the content.

 The solution?
 Keep reintroducing the lessons in small increments, and repeat them over and over.
 This commits the knowledge to long-term memory instead of short-term memory, where it is more likely to be lost.
-And with the introduction of smartphones and other personal mobile devices, everyone has access to their courses right in their pocket.
+And with the introduction of learning software that is compatible with smartphones and other personal mobile devices, everyone has access to their online courses right in their pocket.
 Spaced repetition and microlearning make a great combination.
-Lessons are retaken at increasing intervals until knowledge is fully embedded in long-term memory.
+Learning programs are retaken at increasing intervals until knowledge is fully embedded in long-term memory.
 The more frequently a lesson is retaken, the better the knowledge retention is and the less frequently the repeated learning needs to occur.
-By combining this practice while using microlearning on mobile applications, the retention level can fend off the forgetting curve and keep information firmly locked into memory for a while.
+By combining this practice while using microlearning on elearning mobile apps, the retention level can fend off the forgetting curve and keep information firmly locked into memory for a while.

 Workplace Learning Solution

-Instead of viewing microlearning as the end-all of workplace training, it’s better if instead it is seen as a fundamental part, but not the whole.
+Instead of viewing microlearning as the end-all of workplace training, it’s better if instead it is seen as a fundamental part of corporate training, but not the whole.
 When combined with gamification, spaced repetition and mobile learning, microlearning packs a big punch, especially in ensuring information learned is retained.

-Are you interested in learning more about the benefits of mobile learning?
-Visit EdApp today to see how they can help.
-EdApp’s multi-award-winning mobile app is the new standard in eLearning and offers support for microlearning, mobile learning, spaced repetition and gamification.
+Are you interested in learning more about mobile learning examples?
+Visit EdApp learning management system today to see how they can help.
+EdApp’s multi-award-winning elearning mobile app is the new standard in eLearning and offers support for micro learning, mobile learning, spaced repetition and gamification.